 The “passive Autofocus” either uses special sensors within the camera to detect contrast from the light that goes through the lens or uses the camera sensor itself to detect contrast in the image.
 What does “detect contrast” mean?
 This simply means that it tries to look for sharpness in a particular part of an image.
 If it is blurry, the AF system will adjust the lens focus until sharpness/contrast is achieved.
 The process of autofocusing generally works as follows:

 This entire process is usually completed within a fraction of a second.
 For difficult subjects, where there is no apparent contrast in the scene like if you focus on a clear sky or a white wall, the camera may fail to achieve satisfactory focus and will give up on repeating the above sequence, resulting in failed autofocus.
-This is the dreaded “focus hunting” scenario where the camera focuses back and forth repeatedly without achieving focus lock.
+This is the dreaded “focus hunting” scenario where the camera focuses back and forth repeatedly without achieving a focus lock.

 The three most important factors influencing autofocus are the light level, subject contrast, and camera or subject motion.

 Your DSLR camera may have an “AF Assist” lamp in front of the camera, it is not an “Active AF” beam, all it does is fire direct light at your subject like a flashlight would, so it still relies on your camera’s “Passive AF” system.

 Autofocus points are what the camera uses to focus on a subject.
 You’ll probably first notice them when you press the shutter halfway.
 Many cameras will emit a “beep,” and some of the AF points will light up (often in red or green color) in the viewfinder or on the display screen.